0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 The command did not work as expected, it is possible that either an UPX variant is used or the UPX format has been modified on purpose (headers modification).

 UPX headers contain specific fields that have to be present such as "l_magic", "p_filesize" and "p_blocksize" in order to be unpacked by the default UPX CLI.
-There is a blog from the JPCERT (https://blogs.jpcert.or.jp/en/2022/03/anti_upx_unpack.html) that helped me better understand how exactly they work and what could be modified by malware developper to prevent unpacking.
+There is a blog from the JPCERT (https://blogs.jpcert.or.jp/en/2022/03/anti_upx_unpack.html) that helped me better understand how exactly they work and what could be modified by malware developpers to prevent unpacking.

-I used a tool on GitHub : https://github.com/lcashdol/UPX in order to repair the UPX header, in case they were modified intentionnaly by the malware developper.
+I used a tool on GitHub : https://github.com/lcashdol/UPX in order to repair the UPX header, in case they were modified intentionnaly by the malware developpers.

 The result I got tells me that the headers are apparently not the issue :
 ![header_check_upx](/images/prometei-24.png)